 On your medical school application, you will have the opportunity to list up to 15 experiences and briefly explain why they were significant to you.
 While your grades and MCAT score give medical schools an idea of your academic ability, they look to these experiences to look at the person behind the GPA.
 Specifically, they will look to your experiences for evidence that you possess the "intangible" qualities necessary for a successful medical career, such as leadership, altruism, a desire to serve others, intellectual curiosity, dedication, maturity, etc. They will also use your experiences to see if you have adequately explored the medical profession (and know what you're getting in to) and are sincere in your interest to become a doctor.

 It goes without saying that quality is more important than quantity here.
 A sustained commitment to a handful of activities is much more desirable than a cursory participation in many.
 It is also important to remember that you should strive to pursue your own personal interests in addition to clinical, research, and volunteer activities.
 College is a time to explore new things and develop a deeper connection to those activities or causes you are passionate about.
 Take advantage of this opportunity while you can.
 Besides, these experiences will add flavor to your application and help you stand out/be unique among all the other applicants.

-You should contact Leslie North or perform an Internet search to find medically-related experiences.
+You should contact Leslie Bell or perform an Internet search to find medically-related experiences.
 In order to make the most of these experiences, you should plan ahead so that you can fully utilize your time both during the academic year and during breaks.
 Here a few ideas to get you started: